Domain Name Change Impacts SEO Negatively But There Are Ways To Do It Safely

-The performance of websites for search engines depends mostly on the extent of digital footprint it generates.
-Regardless of the purpose of creating websites whether for a business like an online store, video streaming service, or just a blog the goals are common – drive traffic, generate awareness and generate leads and conversions.
-To achieve the goals, marketers spend money and time to hire resources like Golden Search SEO Company for boosting organic traffic.
+The performance of websites for search engines depends mostly on the extent of the digital footprint it generates.
+Regardless of the purpose of creating websites whether for a business like an online store, video streaming service, or just a blog the goals are common – drive traffic, generate awareness, and generate leads and conversions.
+To achieve these goals, marketers spend money and time hiring resources like Golden Search SEO Company for boosting organic traffic.
 It can also help in pushing up conversions and implementing the best SEO practices that make the brand most visible.

 When you change domain, it will make your brand invisible at least for some time, but the bigger setback happens from losing ranks in search results.
-However, the sudden disappearance of the brand is not the cause for the slide in the ranking, which occurs because Google uses metrics based on both page-level and domain level.
+However, the sudden disappearance of the brand is not the cause for the slide in the ranking, which occurs because Google uses metrics based on both page level and domain levels.
 Switching over to a new domain would mean turning the clock back and making a fresh start with the metrics from zero.
-But still, some people change domains with the hope of doing better SEO because this is very much possible by overcoming the temporary setback.
+But still, some people change domains with the hope of doing better SEO because this is very much possible by overcoming temporary setbacks.
 There are ways of minimizing the damages, and by being careful, you can nullify the adverse effects and make a new beginning.

 In this article, we will try to understand what drives webmasters and website owners to change domain names and what could get affected in the short and long term on SEO.

 Let us begin by understanding what drives people to decide on changing the domain name.
 Usually, people would like to continue with the same domain name unless the situation compels them to think otherwise to fulfill specific goals.

 - Not liking the domain name – People apply their best mind and consider all aspects when selecting a domain name.
 But website owners may feel that by changing the domain name they could bring about a change in their outlook or taste to enhance its relevance to the business and also make their position more prominent and distinguishable in the market.